NACK2/trivia-party-fe/README.md

   - Type `psql -U postgres` to connect using the `postgres` user role
   - When finished, use `exit` to leave the bash shell
 - Docker Desktop:
-  - Within Docker Desktop, click on the actively running `postgres-db` container, then go to the `Exec` tab
+  - Within Docker Desktop, click on the actively running `trivia-party-db` container, then go to the `Exec` tab
   - Type `bash`, then type `psql -U postgres`
   - When finished, use `exit` to leave the bash shell